 2. Host a virtual dessert party on Zoom

-Invite all your friends to eat dessert at the same time and have fun chatting over yummy fun food.
-You can use a free tool like Zoom where everyone can see each other, chat and enjoy each other’s company at the same time.
+Invite all your friends to eat dessert simultaneously and have fun chatting over yummy fun food.
+You can use a free tool like Zoom where everyone can see each other, chat, and enjoy each other’s company at the same time.
 To make it extra fun buy a deluxe party kit like this one.
 It can make the party really come together.

 BONUS!!
 How to make your virtual background on Zoom fun and visually pleasing with Canva.

-There is an awesome resource that you can use to make your Zoom call/party even more fun.
-Canva’s Zoom Virtual Background Templates.
-While celebrating your special occasion or just have a meeting you can use Canvas’s templates to match your party’s theme.
+There is an awesome resource that you can use to make your Zoom call/party even more fun—Canva’s Zoom Virtual Background Templates.
+While celebrating your special occasion or have a meeting, you can use Canvas’s templates to match your party’s theme.

-The best part it is free to use and you can change up your virtual background as often as you like.
+The best part is free to use, and you can change up your virtual background as often as you like.
 How fun is that!

 You can create the ultimate printable birthday card made by all your friends and family.